Jeremiah Lopez: Rising Star in the Class of 2026

 Development

-This past season, Lopez was his team’s second-leading scorer and helped lead them to a playoff berth.
-He began the year as a starter but faced adversity after suffering an ankle sprain that caused him to miss 12 games.
+This past season, Lopez was his team’s second-leading scorer.
+He helped lead them to a playoff berth.
+He began the year as a starter but faced adversity after suffering an ankle sprain.
+This injury caused him to miss 12 games.
 After returning, he came off the bench but continued to contribute at a high level.
 Throughout the season, he focused on improving his inside scoring to complement his already strong shooting ability.
-In the offseason, he shifts his focus toward weight training to build strength and become a more complete player.

 Influences